Lambda-Build-Week-Project-LifeGPA/lifegpa-BackEnd/schema.md

 ## Endpoints Needed

-### \users
+### /users

-POST: \register to register new user
+POST: /register to register new user
-POST: \login to login new user
+POST: /login to login new user
-GET: \ to get a list of users
+GET: / to get a list of users
-GET: \:id get a specific user by ID
+GET: /:id get a specific user by ID

-### \habits
+### /habits

-POST: \ to create new habit
+POST: / to create new habit
-POST: \mark to create a new completion record on a habit by user and habit ID
+POST: /mark to create a new completion record on a habit by user and habit ID
-GET: \ to get a list of all habits by user ID
+GET: /user/:id to get a list of all habits by user ID
-GET: \all to get a list of all habits and all completion records by user ID
+GET: /all to get a list of all habits and all completion records by user ID
-GET: \day to get a list of all habits and completion records by user ID for entered day (default today)
+GET: /day to get a list of all habits and completion records by user ID for entered day (default today)
-GET: \single to get a specific habit by ID and all the completion records
+GET: /single/:id to get a specific habit by ID and all the completion records